bmc0/dsp/README.md

 * No support for metadata.
 * Some effects do not support plotting.
-* When plotting the `noise` effect, the added noise component is always random even when its outputs are duplicated (e.g. by the `remix` effect).
+* When plotting an effects chain containing the `noise` effect, a different random sequence is generated for each output channel regardless of whether the noise should be correlated between outputs.
+Summing correlated noise works correctly.

 ### License